erikhyrkas/snakes/training_data/llama-wiki-10.md

 Utah is known as the "Beehive State" because of a bee on its state flag.
 The state's nickname comes from a beehive, which symbolizes industry and community.

 Overall, Utah is a beautiful state with natural wonders, rich history, and growing economy.

----

-Note: This article aims to provide basic information about Utah in simple language, avoiding complex vocabulary or detailed analysis.
 <end>

 Write a wiki article about Singapore.<start>**Singapore**